IBM/cp4waiops-samples/prereq-checker/4.1/README.md

 | Storage Fusion v2.4        | OCP v4.8 and v4.10     |
 | Storage Fusion v2.5        | OCP v4.10 and v4.12    |

-- **Network policy check**: Checks whether the network policy is configured for the AI Manager routes, which allow external traffic to reach the routes.
-For more information about how the network policy is configured, see the IBM Documentation [Configure network policies](https://ibm.biz/aiops_netpolicy_41).

 - **Small or large profile install check**: Checks whether the cluster has enough resources (vCPU, Memory, and Nodes) for installing a small or large profile of IBM Cloud Pak for Watson AIOps AI Manager.
 For more information, see the IBM Documentation [Hardware requirements](https://ibm.biz/aiops_hardware_41).

 - **Entitlement Secret check**: Checks whether a secret called ibm-entitlement-key or a global pull secret called pull-secret (global pull secret found in openshift-config namespace) have been created.
 For more information, see the IBM Documentation [Entitlement Keys](https://ibm.biz/entitlement_keys_41)